jesusmaldonado/sudoku-uber/README.md

 **Board**

-Responsibilities: Handles UI changes at the scale of the board, informs game of state.
+Responsibilities: Orchestrates UI changes at the scale of the board, informs game of state.

 **Cell**

-Responsibilities: Validates individual input.
+Responsibilities: Validates individual input, handles UI changes for a cell.

 APIs/Resources
 ==